stareat/wahoo-kickr-bike-shift-display/README.md

 5. To identify BLE GATT servies and characteristics use https://www.bluetooth.com/specifications/assigned-numbers/ and if you look at GATT Specification Supplement 5 it describes how to intepret the bytes: https://www.bluetooth.com/specifications/specs/gatt-specification-supplement-5/

 7. Scan BLE devices: https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile

+Enter the upload mode manually.
+- Connect the board via the USB cable
+- Press and hold the BOOT button (next to RST) , While still pressing the BOOT button, press RST
+- Release the RST
+- Release the BOOT button
+- Upload sketch